 If you have any questions, please email harvardHRIC@gmail.com

 The Humanitarian Academy at Harvard encourages workshop participation by international guests.
 If you will be traveling from another country to attend the workshop and will need a visa to enter the United States, then please read carefully the following information.

 - Registration is completed and paid in full.
-A credit card or a wire transfer are the only payment methods accepted from international guests.
-International checks will not be accepted.
-International attendees who select “check” as the payment method will not be registered.
+A credit card is the only payment method accepted from international guests.

 - Proof of hotel reservations or alternative lodging within metropolitan Boston OR a letter of support from your organization verifying your intent to attend the specified program.